Stormix/TheVault/README.md

 ![TheVault.png](./TheVault.png)

-# The Vault
+# The Vault - Personal digital garden

-My own personal digital garden.
-Still a WIP since I need to migrate all my notes from OneNote.
+*Still a WIP since I need to migrate all my notes from OneNote.*

+An obsidian vault with all my notes .
+Keeping it public in case it could help other people.

 P.S:
  - I just start using Obsidian recently, so I don't have a lot of notes and the structure will definitely change.